Cost to flip a house in Ontario

 You can’t eliminate these costs.
 But you can reduce them significantly with the right decisions before you make an offer.

 1. Target mid-range Ontario markets.
-Hamilton, London, Barrie, and Kitchener all offer lower Land Transfer Tax, lower carrying costs, and faster reno-to-sale timelines than Toronto.
-A $550,000 property in Hamilton produces the same renovation-driven value uplift potential as a Toronto property at $100K–$200K more — with less capital at risk.
+Hamilton, London, Barrie, and Kitchener all offer lower Land Transfer Tax, lower contractor rates, and faster reno-to-sale timelines than Toronto.
+A $550,000 property in Hamilton produces the same renovation-driven value uplift potential as a Toronto property at $100K–$200K more — with less capital at risk and no MLTT.

 2. Keep renovation scope below the substantial renovation threshold.
 Cosmetic and mid-range renovations don’t trigger HST on the sale.
 Full gut renovations can.
 If your reno is trending toward 90% of interior replacement, talk to a tax accountant before proceeding.
 Slightly reducing scope can save $50,000–$90,000 in HST on a $700K+ property.